-Wapsie Valley travels to State Convention
+Wapsie Valley Travels to State Convention

 WHO Public Relations Award — Kali Lampe.

-Thank you to our helpers: Chaperones Brenda Bodensteiner, Brenda Kleitsch, Jess Lampe, Bus Driver — Gregg Eschweiler, Doese Photography and Kenny Wenger
+Thank you to our helpers: Chaperones Brenda Bodensteiner, Brenda Kleitsch, Jess Lampe.
+Bus Driver — Gregg Eschweiler.
+Does Photography and Kenny Wenger.